If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Botanical Name: Philodendron domesticum.

-• Sunlight Needs: Low-light.
+• Sunlight Needs: Low to medium indirect light.

 • Water Needs: Water moderately.